top of page

 Fear of Abandonment and Attachment Anxiety

-You might recognize thoughts like:
+You might recognize thoughts like this:

-• “I get attached too quickly.”
+• “I get attached to people too quickly.”

 • “Being alone feels unbearable.”